samerop/Aero/README.md

 })
 ```
 > [!NOTE]
-> If there is no `Default` and the player leaves TextBox blank, it will return and `Callback` won't execute.
+> If there is no `Default` and the player leaves TextBox blank, `Callback` won't execute.
 ## Notifying the Player
 ![Notification](https://github.com/samerop/Aero/blob/main/gallery/Notification.png?raw=true)
 ```lua